Updated 2026 Regulations Airbnb Booking.com

 2. Energy Certificates and "Technical Sheet" (Inspectors' New Obsession)

-In 2026, inspectors (especially in Madrid and Valencia) are not only asking for the license – they now check the energy certificate and the maximum occupancy declared on the license.
+In 2026, inspectors (especially in Madrid and Valencia) are not only asking for the licence – they now check the energy certificate and the maximum occupancy declared on the licence.

 The Sofa Bed Risk: